axiomates/cil2cpp/docs/goals.md

 - **Runtime**: C++20, CMake build, supports Windows (MSVC), Linux (GCC/Clang), macOS (Apple Clang)
 - **Generated code**: Platform-independent C++ code + CMake project

-### 4. Multi-Layer Safety Net
+### 4. Safety Net

 Some BCL methods reference CLR internal types (RuntimeType, QCallTypeHandle, etc.) that cannot be compiled to C++.
-The compiler has 4 safety layers that automatically detect and stub these methods, ensuring compilation never fails:
+The compiler automatically detects and stubs these methods:

-1. HasClrInternalDependencies — IR-level detection
+1. HasClrInternalDependencies — IR-level detection of CLR internal type dependencies
-2. HasKnownBrokenPatterns — Pre-render detection
-3. RenderedBodyHasErrors — Trial render detection
-4. GenerateMissingMethodStubImpls — Catch-all stub
+2. GenerateMissingMethodStubImpls — Catch-all: any declared but undefined function gets a default stub

+Previously there were additional gates (HasKnownBrokenPatterns, RenderedBodyHasErrors) but these were removed in Phase X cleanup — problems now surface as C++ compilation errors and are fixed at the root cause.

 ## Non-Goals / Fundamental AOT Limitations